WagnerJust/zmk-config-detun/keyboard-visualizer/README.md

 ## 🎯 Tips

+### General Usage
 - **Launch with the script**: `./start.sh` or `python3 start-server.py`
+- The visualizer automatically loads your ZMK configuration
+- If ZMK config can't be loaded, it falls back to a default layout

+### View Mode Tips
 - Click on **Ctrl** to see common shortcuts you can use with your keyboard
 - Try clicking **Shift** to see what symbols each key produces
 - The **GUI** key shows system-level shortcuts (⊞ Win key on Windows, ⌘ Cmd on Mac)
 - **Alt** combinations show menu and window management shortcuts

+### Edit Mode Tips
+- Use the layer dropdown before editing to modify specific layers
+- Modified keys glow orange so you can track your changes
+- Quick key buttons speed up common edits (CTRL, SHFT, SPC, etc.)
+- Press Enter to quickly save while typing in the label field
+- Export your changes before refreshing to avoid losing modifications
+- Labels can be up to 10 characters long

 ---